 HRC Remembers Matthew Shepard on the 15th Anniversary of His Attack

-October 7, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+October 7, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Shortly after midnight on October 7, 1998, Matthew Shepard was attacked in a brutal hate crime in Laramie, Wyoming.
 Just five days later, on October 12 in Colorado, Matthew, who was just 21-years-old, died with his family by his side.